 Patty A. Gray is a writer, researcher, and teacher with academic degrees in anthropology and communication.
-She has held posts as a full-time tenured Lecturer at Maynooth University of Ireland, a tenured Associate Professor at University of Alaska Fairbanks, a postdoctoral researcher at the Max Plack Institute for Social Anthropology in Halle, Germany, and as Garden Program Director at the University of the Pacific in Stockton, California.
+She has held posts as a full-time tenured Lecturer at Maynooth University of Ireland, a tenured Associate Professor at University of Alaska Fairbanks, a postdoctoral researcher at the Max Plack Institute for Social Anthropology in Halle, Germany, and as Director of the Pacific Garden Program at the University of the Pacific in Stockton, California.
 Prior to her academic career, she worked as a commercial film editor in Detroit and Chicago, and dabbled in filmmaking and theater in Ann Arbor, Michigan.
 She obtained her PhD in Anthropology from the University of Wisconsin Madison, along with a Graduate Certificate in Russian, East European and Central Asia Studies.
 She has an MA in Anthropology from Southern Illinois University Carbondale, and a BA in Communication (Journalism) from the University of Michigan Ann Arbor.

 Current Research Interests